 We next studied the genetic determinants of primary root growth in pearl millet.
 First, the heritability of early primary root growth was analyzed using our paper-based phenotyping data on the panel of inbred lines.
 Heritability of 0.53 was computed indicating that early primary root growth is under strong genetic control in pearl millet.
-We therefore conducted a GWAS.
-Genotyping by sequencing of the panel of pearl millet inbred lines provided 392,493 single nucleotide polymorphisms (SNPs) for association, after filtering on quality, with an average density of 2.5 SNPs per 10 kb (Debieu et al., 2018).
+We therefore conducted a genome wide association study (GWAS).
+Genotyping by sequencing of the panel of pearl millet inbred lines provided 392,493 SNPs for association, after filtering on quality, with an average density of 2.5 SNPs per 10 kb [9].
 For the current study, a set of 392,216 SNPs polymorphic for the 122 inbred lines with a phenotype was selected to conduct GWAS (de la Fuente Cantó et al., 2022).
-GWAS was performed using the ridge latent factor mixed model (LFMM) algorithm (Caye et al., 2019).
-In addition, we considered other GWAS methods to contrast the results (analysis of variance [ANOVA], efficient mixed model association [EMMA], or mixed linear model [MLM]; Figure 2-figure supplement 1).
-Our analysis revealed a total of 447 significant SNPs across the pearl millet genome associated with primary root growth from which, 109 SNPs were found highly significant with at least two other methods for association analysis at p-value $<10^{-4}$ (Supplementary file 1, Table S2).
-Only two of these markers, located on chromosomes 1 and 3, were above the 0.05 false discovery rate significance threshold (Figure 2A).
+GWAS was performed using the ridge LFMM algorithm (Caye et al., 2019).
+In addition, we considered other GWAS methods to contrast the results (ANOVA, EMMA, or MLM; Figure 2-figure supplement 1).
+Our analysis revealed a total of 447 significant SNPs across the pearl millet genome associated with primary root growth from which, 109 SNPs were found highly significant with at least two other methods for association analysis at p-value < $10^{-4}$ (Table S2).
+Only two of these markers, located on chromosome 1 and 3, were above the 0.05 false discovery rate (FDR) significance threshold (Figure 2A).

 To validate our GWAS analysis, we generated a bi-parental population from two inbred lines with contrasting early primary root growth.
-The two lines, ICML-IS 11155 (low primary root growth) and SL2 (high primary root growth), were selected based on our initial paper-based root phenotyping experiment.
-The difference in primary root growth between these two lines was confirmed 7 DAG in a paper roll phenotyping system (p <0.001; Figure 2-figure supplement 2), as well as in soil using X-ray microCT 10 DAG (p = 0.058 but with a low number of samples analyzed; Figure 2-figure supplement 2), thus demonstrating their contrasting primary root phenotypes were robust and independent of the experimental system.
+The two lines, ICML-IS 11155 (low primary root growth) and SL 2 (high primary root growth), were selected based on our initial paperbased root phenotyping experiment.
+The difference in primary root growth between these two lines was confirmed 7 days after germination in a paper roll phenotyping system (p < 0,001; Figure 2-figure supplement 2), as well as in soil using X-ray microCT 10 days after germination (p = 0.058 but with a low number of samples analyzed; Figure 2-figure supplement 2), thus demonstrating their contrasting primary root phenotypes were robust and independent of the experimental system.

 Lines SL2 and ICML-IS 11155 were crossed and 737 F2 plants were phenotyped for early root growth together with their parents (33 ICML-IS 11155 and 30 SL2 plants).
-The phenotypes of F2 plants showed a normal distribution encompassing the range of phenotypes from the two parents (Figure 2-figure supplement 3).
+The phenotypes of F2 plants showed a normal distribution encompassing the range of phenotypes from the 2 parents (Figure 2-figure supplement 3).
 75 F2 plants were selected for each extreme phenotype (75 highest and 75 lowest growth) and were used for bulk DNA extraction.
 The corresponding DNA was then used for genotyping by sequencing.
-Mean average sequencing depth in the bulks corresponded to 1028X (high growth) and 814X (low growth).
-After filtering, a group of 33,582 SNP variants (2.1 SNP per 100 kb in average) identified between the bulks was used to assess the differences in allele frequency linked to the root length phenotype.
-BSA revealed differences in allele frequency for 1285 SNPs (Figure 2B; Supplementary file 1, Table S3).
-Six regions consisting of clusters of neighboring markers with overlapping region of significance defined by simulations (de la Fuente Cantó and Vigouroux, 2022) and equivalent to ± 8 Mbp around each significant marker were identified on chromosome 1 (RL1.1, RL1.2, and RL1.3) and chromosome 6 (RL6.1, RL6.2, and RL6.3; Figure 2B).
-Eighteen marker-trait associations identified by GWAS co-localized with these BSA regions of significance (Supplementary file 1, Table S4) including the most significant GWAS SNP on chromosome 1 at position 231264526 (Figure 2A).
+Mean average sequencing depth in the bulks corresponded to 1028X (High growth) and 814X (Low growth).
+After filtering, a group of 33 582 SNP variants (2.1 SNP per 100 kb in average) identified between the bulks was used to assess the differences in allele frequency linked to the root length phenotype.
+Bulk Segregant Analysis (BSA) revealed differences in allele frequency for 1,285 SNPs (Figure 2B, Table S3).
+Six regions consisting of clusters of neighboring markers with overlapping region of significance defined by simulations (de la Fuente Cantó and Vigouroux, 2022) and equivalent to ±8 Mbp around each significant marker were identified on chromosome 1 (RL1.1, RL1.2, RL1.3) and chromosome 6 (RL6.1, RL6.2, RL6.3; Figure 2B).
+Eighteen marker-trait associations (MTAs) identified by GWAS colocalized with these BSA regions of significance (Table S4) including the most significant GWAS SNP on chromosome 1 at position 231264526 (Figure 2A).